travelster/DBGallery/beyond-basics/custom-fields.md

 permalink: /custom-fields
 parent: Beyond Basics
 grand_parent: DBGallery
-nav_order: 1
+nav_order: 2
 ---

 # Custom Fields

-## Intro
-Custom fields extend search and data display capabilities by defining data fields specific to an industry or organization.
+Custom fields extend search and data display capabilities by defining additional data fields specific to an industry or organization within DBGallery.

 They are used for data entry and their data is included in all searches.
-You choose where this data is shown on various pages across DBGallery by using DBGallery's Data Layout settings.
+You choose where this data is shown on various pages across DBGallery by using its Data Layout settings.
 Where the data can be placed includes under or above thumbs in the main gallery view, the Info tab when viewing an image, and the data tab seen by those who images are shared to.
 By default they appear only in the Full Data tab of image preview.

 ## Defining Custom Fields